Pine Mountain Settlement School

 Series 14: Medical

-Evelyn K. Wells’ Record of Extension work at the two satellites operated by Pine Mountain Settlement School.
+Evelyn K. Wells 12 PMSS Extension Work 1913-1928 was a record of activities at the two satellites operated by Pine Mountain Settlement School.
 The record details work at the Medical Settlement at Big Laurel and the Line Fork Settlement at Gilley in Letcher County, KY.

 Our contact with the countryside because so diffuse is hard to measure in its effects.
 Our extension work may be considered in three parts, — that going out from Pine Mountain itself, the Medical Settlement,[Big Laurel] and Line Fork Settlement.